MSc in Educational Assessment

 Applicants meeting the selection criteria are interviewed by an admissions panel which include experts in the subject.
 Applicants will be notified of the opportunity to attend interview as soon as their application has been reviewed.

-The interviews are normally held in person, however, there will be opportunity to attend interview via Skype.
+The interviews are normally held online, however, there will be opportunity to attend in person if this is preferred.
 The admissions panel will assess the applicant's suitability for the course, covering professional experience and their desire to contribute to the field of assessment in terms of research or practice.

 How your application is assessed

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.
 References and supporting documents submitted as part of your application, and your performance at interview (if interviews are held) will be considered as part of the assessment process.

 An overview of the shortlisting and selection process is provided below.
 Our 'After you apply' pages provide more information about how applications are assessed.

 Students are considered for shortlisting and selected for admission without regard to age, disability, gender reassignment, marital or civil partnership status, pregnancy and maternity, race (including colour, nationality and ethnic or national origins), religion or belief (including lack of belief), sex, sexual orientation, as well as other relevant circumstances including parental or caring responsibilities or social background.
 However, please note the following:

 - socio-economic information may be taken into account in the selection of applicants and award of scholarships for courses that are part of the University’s pilot selection procedure and for scholarships aimed at under-represented groups;